2.5.C. Funding

 The general School guidelines are as follows:

-• After such a period of interim departmental support (if any) as is granted by the department chair in his or her discretion, the position may be terminated without any period of notice.
+- After such a period of interim departmental support (if any) as is granted by the department chair in their discretion, the position may be terminated without any period of notice.

 Faculty in this line are also expected to engage in activities that are complementary or in addition to their primary focus of research.
 For example, some faculty may have a teaching role, serve on departmental committees or perform in an administrative role.
 Since grants and contracts provide salary support only for research-related activities, other sources must be identified to cover the small percentage of time and effort dedicated to other activities as described above.
 This is commonly known as the “five percent rule”: that is, a minimum of five percent effort is presumed to be dedicated to activities other than research and should be funded through a source or sources other than grants and contracts.
 In other words, at no time may 100% of salary and benefits be supported exclusively through grants and contracts.